zanellig/zanellig/README.md

 Hi there!

-I'm a SWE based in Buenos Aires, I like to play with new technologies and stuff I come accross on the internet.
+I'm a Systems Eng. student and Software Developer based in Buenos Aires, I like to play with new technologies and stuff I come accross on the internet.

 Learning everyday and trying to think outside the box!